 4 Two alternate NOx standards and corresponding FEL caps are available for this category with corresponding alternate phase-in options.
+Two alternate NOx+NMHC standards are also available; the FEL caps are the previously applicable NOx+NMHC standards from Table 1a of this section.